jordanlambrecht/modular-tdarr-flows/README.md

 # Modular Tdarr Flows

+> _She's built like a steakhouse but handles like a Bistro_

 The overall goal of this project is to be able to controll advanced flows completely via a handful of library variables.
 In a perfect world, you should never need to touch any of the flows.